-PSY 101, one 200-level PSY course
+- PSY 101: Introduction to Psychology - One 200-level PSY course

 PSY 317: Forensic Psychology

 Forensic psychology is the interface between psychology and the law.
 This course will survey the major areas of forensic psychology, including, history of forensic psychology, psychopathy, violent risk assessment, insanity and criminal responsibility, criminal and civil responsibility, child custody and juvenile delinquency.
 Students will have the opportunity to explore the role of race, ethnicity, gender and social-economic status in this discipline.